ClaireMakers/JavaScript-curriculum-work-in-progress/2_Building_A_Simple_Server_With_Express/4_Testing_Asynchronous_Code.md

 1. Take a number `index` as its argument.
 1. Make a request to the `/cats` endpoint we've been using so far.
 1. Isolate the array on `catsArray` key of my data.
-1. Return the a promise and the cat at the index number passed as an argument to my function.
+1. Return a promise and the cat at the index number passed as an argument to my function.

 From this, we can isolate a few test cases and expected behaviours in these scenarios:
 ```